rbotzax/giauto/README.md

 Follow the instructions and sign into Heroku after installing the CLI from either command prompt or terminal whichever you use.

-You do not need a GitHub account to clone this repo or use the Heroku method.
+A GitHub account is not required/needed to clone this repo, you only need a Heroku account.

 ## Usage